DalgoT4D/dalgot4d.github.io/Auth.md

 Analyst | View  | View  | Update | View  |  View | View
 Guest | View  | View  | View | View | View  |  View

 Based on the table above; the database maintains the correct mapping of a role to its respective set of permissions.
-This is done by seeding the database and at the moment is not configurable once the seeded.
+This is done by seeding the database and at the moment is not configurable once seeded.

-All api endpoint functions are now wrapped in a permission based decorator `has_permission`.
-Only if the requestor has this array of permissions, it can pass through the api else it will throw an `Unauthorized` error.
+All api endpoint handlers are now wrapped in a new permission-based decorator called `has_permission`.
+Only if the requestor has this array of permissions can it pass through to the api, otherwise it will throw an `Unauthorized` error.

 ```
 @has_permission(["can_create_pipeline"])
 def endpoint_handler(request):